Work permits for employees in the Czech Republic (Czechia): A complete guide for employers

 Is there a limit on the number of work permits you can obtain in the Czech Republic?

 It depends on the type of work permit.
-The Employee Card and Blue Card can be renewed repeatedly but in two-year periods.
+The Employee Card and Blue Card can be renewed repeatedly but in two and three-year periods respectively.
 The Special Work Visa cannot be renewed.

 Rippling and its affiliates do not provide tax, accounting or legal advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for tax, legal, or accounting advice.
 You should consult your own tax, legal, and accounting advisors before engaging in any related activities or transactions.